OneCDOnly/bash-virtual-objects/README.md

 # bash-virtual-objects
-making VB-type objects in BASH
+fun making VisualBasic-type objects in BASH

+Why?
+To see if I can. :)